Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Neglect of Hydration and Water Consumption.

-Omitting Neck Hands and Lips.
+Omitting Neck, Hands, and Lips.

 Touching Your Face with Dirty Hands.

-Contact transfers bacteria and oil causing breakouts Keep hands clean, avoid face touching, and replace pillow covers weekly.
+Contact transfers bacteria and oil, causing breakouts.
+Keep hands clean, avoid face touching, and replace pillow covers weekly.

 Summer Skin Health Lifestyle Habits.

-Your daily habits influence skin more than products Understand the strength of habits and add these healthy habits this summer.
+Your daily habits influence skin more than products.
+Understand the strength of habits and add these healthy habits this summer.

 Hydration Inside and Out.